10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 The second one is their long ears.
 If you will keep them outside their ears are easily torn and also need to have protection from the cold because they will get wet and freeze to wire or get water on them and stick to the cage.

-I would say these are one of THE BEST rabbit breeds for a pet because they are really big and can handle a lot, but they are easygoing and are not a jumpy breed.
+I would say these are one of THE BEST rabbit breeds for a pet because they are really big and can handle a lot, but they are easygoing and are one of the few affectionate rabbit breeds.

 I don’t consider the size a con but you just have to make the choice for your family.
-I do think they are a great rabbit for kids BUT do to the size that can be an issue.
+I do think they are a great rabbit for families with children BUT due to the size that can be an issue.
 So if you are willing to move the animal for your child then I think french lops would be great for kids.

 Image Cred: Jack & Birdie’s Rabbitry located in central Florida – Click to visit.